qubic/integration/Partners/migration.md

 GET /v2/epochs/{epoch}/ticks
 ```

-For these endpoints immediate migration is not necessary but should be done in 2026.
-Replacement endpoints are referenced
-in the [openapi documentation](swagger/qubic-rpc-doc.html) under the respective deprecated entries.
+Replacement endpoints are referenced in the [OpenAPI documentation](swagger/qubic-rpc-doc.html) under the respective deprecated entries.

 ## Migrating to the new Query API